shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 > #### Note
 > If the `npm install` commands fail because of _permission_ issues, you need to run them with `sudo`: `sudo npm install -g <package-name>`.

 If you haven't already, go to the [Builder]({{ site.shoutem.builderURL }}) and create an account.
 Once signed in, create a new `Blank app`.
-For this quick tutorial, we'll make a Restaurants and Food app, lets call it `Restaurants`.
+For this quick tutorial, we'll make a Restaurants and Food app, let's call it `Restaurants`.
 To rename your app, click on the `Blank app` text, delete it and type in `Restaurants`.

-Lets say we want to add an RSS feed screen to our app.
+Let's say we want to add an RSS feed screen to our app.
 To do that, click on the + button next to Screens and select the News RSS extension.
-Since the app is about Restaurants, to stick to the Food theme, lets use a food related News RSS feed: http://foodengineeringmag.com/rss/topic/2639-top-100-food-beverage-companies
+Since the app is about Restaurants, to stick to the Food theme, let's use a food related News RSS feed: http://foodengineeringmag.com/rss/topic/2639-top-100-food-beverage-companies

 After you add this screen, it should look something like this: